withinJoel/WithinJoel/README.md

 [![GitHub WidgetBox](https://github-widgetbox.vercel.app/api/profile?username=withinjoel&data=followers,repositories,stars,commits&theme=darkmode)](https://github.com/Jurredr/github-widgetbox)
 # About Me

-* 👋 Hi, I’m Joel Jolly
+* 👋 Hi, I’m Joel Jolly!

-* 👀 I’m interested in Web Development and anything new in the field.
+* 👀 I’m obsessed with Web Development and all the shiny new things that come with it.
-* 💞️ I’m looking to collaborate on various exciting projects.
+* 💞️ I’m on the hunt for partners in crime to create some awesome projects.
-* 📫 So if interested, Send me a message, and let's build something cool.
+* 📫 Got an idea?
+Hit me up!
+Let’s make the internet a cooler place, one project at a time.

 # Track Record
 <a href="https://github.com/withinJoel">